tiby312/broccoli-project/report/src/ch4-aabb-data-layout.md

 ### Semi-Direct vs Direct vs Indirect

-Below are a bunch of diagrams that highlight differences between a couple variable:
+Below are a bunch of diagrams that highlight differences between a couple variables:
 Whether the elements inserted into the tree are made up of:

 * `(Rect<Num>,&mut T)` (Semi-Direct)